Aug 16, 2019

-During his more than three decades of law practice, Bill has served as counsel for retirees or employees in more than 100 class action lawsuits throughout the United States, many of which challenged cuts in company-provided retiree health care benefits.
+During his more than four decades of law practice, Bill has served as counsel for retirees or employees in more than 100 class action lawsuits throughout the United States, many of which challenged cuts in company-provided retiree health care benefits.
 For example, in 2006, Bill was appointed as class counsel to represent nearly 600,000 former UAW members (and spouses of members) in actions against General Motors and Ford that were worth billions of dollars, in which the Sixth Circuit Court of Appeals noted: “In view of Payne’s background, both classes would have been hard pressed to find someone with greater ‘experience in handling class actions … and claims of the type asserted in the action’ or an attorney with more `knowledge of the applicable law.”
 UAW v.
 GM, 497 F.3d 615, 628 (6th Cir.
 2007).

 Bill received his law degree from Berkeley Law at the University of California in 1979, after having graduated summa cum laude from the University of Pittsburgh in 1975.
 After three years of practicing labor law (first in Washington, D.C. and then in San Francisco, CA), Bill served as Assistant General Counsel of the United Steelworkers in Pittsburgh between 1982 and 1991.
 For most of those nine years, he had primary responsibility for the Union’s ERISA litigation throughout the United States.
 From 1991 to 2006, Bill was partner and later Of Counsel to the firm of Schwartz, Steinsapir, Dohrmann & Sommers LLP in Los Angeles and in Pittsburgh.